Yvtq8K3n/jenkins-hetero-list-example/README.md

 ## Introduction

-This contains an example of a functional hetero-list in jekins.
+This contains an example of a functional hetero-list for jekins plugin developement.